The Assertive Strategist’s Guide to Saying “No” (Without Guilt or Losing Social Capital)

 Colleague: Can you help me with the TBS report?

-That puts them on the spot to sell you and convince you.
-And it makes it far easier for you to control the frame, let them down easily, or find alternative solutions.
+That nudges them to convince you.
+And it’s easier for you to control the frame, let them down easily, or find alternative solutions.

 Or: